skyleroneill/skyleroneill.github.io/about/index.md

 I am interested in gaining opportunities to begin working in the professional game development scene and gaining industry experience.

-Outside of my school and career aspiration, I enjoy playing piano, practising my German, and playing with my cat, Possum.
+Outside of my school and career aspirations, I enjoy playing piano, practising my German, and playing with my cat, Possum.